-Corporate boards across the globe struggle with similar challenges as their Maersk counterpart: finding a balance between shareholders’ appetite for increasing returns and the ESG agenda, complying with increasingly complex regulations, and keeping strategic focus.
-Every board is unique and there are no universal solutions, but Maersk’s board and other boards of directors in the Nordic countries of Denmark, Norway, Sweden and Finland provide interesting examples when it comes to dealing with those challenges effectively, often in unorthodox ways.
+Corporate boards across the globe struggle with similar challenges as their Maersk counterpart: juggling shareholders’ appetite for increasing returns, the ESG agenda, complying with increasingly complex regulations, and keeping strategic focus.
+Every board is unique and there are no universal solutions, but Maersk’s board and other boards in the Nordic countries of Denmark, Norway, Sweden and Finland throw up interesting lessons when it comes to dealing with those challenges effectively, often in unorthodox ways.

 Between 2017 and 2021, we surveyed 200 board chairs, directors and CEOs from the four Nordic countries and interviewed another 44 chairs and 60 board members in detail.
 We identified five paradoxes that distinguish the “Nordic approach” and provide practical insights for boards everywhere else.

 An effective board of directors, corporate governance wisdom has it, protects shareholders from management’s opportunistic actions.
 They also protect the company and its other stakeholders from shareholders’ greed and, finally, minority shareholders from dominant owners.